JetBrains/teamcity-documentation/topics/build-cache.md

 ## Common Concepts

 Build Cache feature can work in one- or two-way mode.
-In one-way mode it either publishes its cache or downloads cache published by another feature.
+In two-way mode it downloads caches published by the same feature during a previous build.
+When you add a new Build Cache feature, it is configured to operate in this mode.

+In one-way mode one build configuration with the "Build Cache" feature publishes cache, and another build configuration downloads it.
 This mode allows you to set up "publisher" and "consumer" features to exchange caches between different build configurations **of the same project**.

-In two-way mode the feature downloads caches published by the same feature during a previous build.
-When you add a new Build Cache feature, it is configured to operate in this mode.

 ## Publish and Use Cache Within the Same Build Configuration